-In Chinese medicine, it is a belief that sour and/or bitter flavors will bring balance to a sweet tooth, and if you add more cruciferous vegetables like brussel sprouts to your diet it will reduce your cravings for sweets.
+In Chinese medicine, it’s believed that sour and/or bitter flavors will bring balance to a sweet tooth, and if you add more cruciferous vegetables like Brussel sprouts to your diet it will reduce your cravings for sweets.
 Sound a little sketchy to you?
 I get that.
 But having just devoured this bowl of sprouts for my lunch, I can tell you that not one part of me is craving anything sweet.
 I just want more sprouts.
 Why not experiment yourself?

-Cleaning the sprouts: Give them a rinse under cold water.
-Start by cutting off the stump where the sprout was pulled off the stalk and remove any damaged outer leaves.
+Give them a rinse under cold water to clean them.
+Cut off the stump where the sprout was pulled from the stalk and remove any damaged outer leaves.
 Then cut the smaller ones in half thru their core; larger ones in half again so that they're cut into quarters.
-You want them all to be about the same size so that they cook evenly.
+You want them all to be about the same size so they cook evenly.
 And you want to be sure each section is held together by part of the core, otherwise the sprouts will just fall apart.

-If you like a little crunch, then by all means add the pumpkin seeds.
+If you like a little crunch add the pumpkin seeds.
 But truthfully, the dish won't suffer without them.
 I promise!

 Finally, keep in mind that this is not a precise dish.
-I've given you measurements for guidance, but don't feel obligated to be rigid in following them.
+I've given you measurements for guidance, but don't you have to be rigid in following them.
 It's an intuitive thing, where you're going to eyeball the amounts and go with your instincts.
 Think in terms of how much of each ingredient you want per forkful.
-For me, it's somewhere around 1 piece of chorizo and a couple flecks of chopped cranberry per 2-3 pieces of brussel sprout.
+For me, it's somewhere around 1 piece of chorizo and a couple flecks of chopped cranberry per 2-3 pieces of Brussel sprout.
 Trust yourself!

 Brussel Sprouts with Chorizo and Cranberries